 The IBC reviews and approves many laboratory activities which may include research, teaching, and diagnostic activities.

-The IBC defines potentially biohazardous materials to include all infectious organisms (bacteria, chlamydia, parasites, prions, rickettsia, and viruses), toxins, and rDNA which can cause disease or illness in humans, animals, or plants, or cause significant environmental or agricultural impact.
-Materials that may harbor infectious organisms, such as human or primate tissues, fluids, cells, or cell cultures are also considered biohazardous.
+The IBC defines potentially biohazardous materials to include all infectious organisms (bacteria, chlamydia, parasites, fungi, prions, rickettsia, and viruses), toxins, and recombinant/synthetic nucleic acid materials which can cause disease or illness in humans, animals, or plants, or cause significant environmental or agricultural impact.
+Materials that may harbor infectious organisms, such as human or primate tissues, fluids, cells, cell cultures, soils, and infected plants are also considered biohazardous.

 Projects involving materials included in any of these categories must secure IBC approval prior to initiation: